 - Documenting that the sale of software qualifies as a TTA.
 There must be a written agreement and the retailer of the software must also be the holder of the patent or copyright interests transferred.
 Otherwise, the transaction does not qualify as a TTA and the entire sales price of the software is subject to tax.

 - Setting a selling price for the tangible personal property portion of the transaction that is reasonable pursuant to the statutory provisions.
 By setting a reasonable selling price for the tangible personal property, you will not be required to use the 200 percent cost mark-up method provided in the statute.

-If you have questions about software TTAs, please send your questions to the main Department office via e-mail.
-Otherwise, you may call the Information Center toll-free at 1-800-400-7115 or visit the nearest California Department of Tax and Fee Administration Field Office.
+If you have questions about software TTAs or have a pending claim for refund regarding TTAs, please email your questions to: BTFD-TTARefunds@cdtfa.ca.gov.
+You may also call our Customer Service Center toll-free at 1-800-400-7115 (CRS: 711), or visit the nearest California Department of Tax and Fee Administration Field Office.